The Punisher (1986 series): Plot

-"Circle of Blood"

-Newly imprisoned in Rykers following the events of The Spectacular Spider Man #78-83, the Punisher is sprung from jail by the Trust, a citizens organization whose purpose is to fight crime using the Punisher’s example by brainwashing criminals and making them part of their "Punishment Squad".
-This group wears uniforms similar to the Punisher's and kills criminals.
-A man named Alaric is in charge of this operation.
+Newly imprisoned in Rykers following the events of The Spectacular Spider-Man #78-83, the Punisher is sprung from jail by the Trust, a citizens organization whose purpose is to fight crime using the Punisher’s example by brainwashing criminals and making them part of their "Punishment Squad".
+A man named Alaric leads a group that dons uniforms reminiscent of the Punisher's attire and is responsible for eliminating criminals.

-"Back to the War"

-After being rescued by Angela, an operative of the Trust, the Punisher falsely tells Ben Urich that he has killed the Kingpin, who actually staged his own death.
-The purpose of this is to start a gang war where the criminals will kill themselves.
-This occurs, but the Punisher then becomes concerned by the large number of innocent people caught in the crossfire.
+After being rescued by Angela, an operative of the Trust, the Punisher falsely tells Ben Urich that he has killed the Kingpin, who actually staged his own death, in order to start a gang war where the criminals will kill themselves.
+This occurs, but the Punisher then becomes concerned by the large number of innocent people caught in the crossfire, so he forces mob leaders at gunpoint to have a meeting to stop the gang war.

-"Slaughterday"

-The Punisher forces mob leaders (at gunpoint) to have a meeting to stop the gang war.
 Force is necessary, because the Trust had previously used a purported gang meeting to kill a number of criminals.

-"Final Solution"

 Betrayed by The Trust, The Punisher attacks Alaric's home only to find that Jigsaw has been brainwashed and is made a member of the Punishment Squad.
 The Punisher defeats Jigsaw, but is captured by Alaric and placed in the conditioning room.

-"Final Solution, Part 2"

-The Punisher escapes the brainwashing room because his weapons and clothing were not removed when he was put there.
+The Punisher escapes because his weapons and clothing were not removed.
 The Punisher then forces Alaric to implicate the Trust in his prison break and the Punishment Squad's murders.
-While leaving the mansion, the Punisher is seen by Angela who sits in a jeep on the mansion bridge waiting for Alaric.
+Angela, sitting in a jeep on the mansion bridge waiting for Alaric, sees the Punisher leave the mansion.
 Jumping to the conclusion that Frank killed her lover, she guns the jeep towards him.
 Frank shoots the jeep's grill, forcing Angela off the road, precariously situated on the railing of bridge.
 Frank walks away as the jeep begins to slip.